A Dallas Cowboys football blog

 CREDIT: Neil Leifer (Photo by Neil Leifer /Sports Illustrated via Getty Images/Getty Images)

-In the NFC Championship game at Texas Stadium, the Cowboys tormented 49ers quarterback John Brodie.
+In the NFC Championship game at Texas Stadium, the Cowboys defense tormented 49ers quarterback John Brodie.
 The Cowboys picked off three Brodie passes and kept the 49ers out of the end zone.

 Staubach played a conservative game and the Cowboys’ ground attack scored twice on 172 yards rushing.
 Thomas’ two-yard rush in the fourth quarter sealed Dallas’ second-straight NFC crown.